The-Knights-of-Ni/5206-docs/docs/software/subsystems.md

 ## Vision

-The vision subsystem controls all things vision.
+The vision subsystem controls vision operations.
+We can't do this in multiple places, because only one function can access the camera at a time.
 This includes the vision challenge for the season.
 OpenCV is used, as there is no viable alternative (Vuforia is no longer supported and see below for tensorflow-lite).

 ### Vision Strategies